forxhunter/CHEM576/README.md

 Welcome to the **CHEM 576: Computational Chemical Biology** on Spring 2025!
-This course offers a comprehensive, hands-on introduction to computational techniques for simulating biological molecules and performing bioinformatics analyses.
+This note serves the purpose to help students get familiar with computational tools mentioned in the syllabus and website.

+**THIS NOTE is unofficial and written by TA.**

-+ instructor: Zan Luthey-Schulten  📫email: zan at illinois.edu
++ instructor: Zan Luthey-Schulten
 + TA: Tianyu Wu  📫email: tianyu16 at illinois.edu

 ## 📚 **Course Description**